-- 1 1/4 pounds (560 grams) almond paste (marzipan)
+- 1 1/4 pounds/560 grams almond paste (marzipan)

-- 1 pound (450 grams) dried mixed fruits (currants, raisins, sultanas, glace cherries)
+- 1 pound/450 grams dried mixed fruits (currants, raisins, sultanas, glace cherries)

-- 3 ounces (80 grams) candied chopped peel
+- 3 ounces/80 grams candied peel (chopped)

 - 1 pinch of salt

-- 1 teaspoon cinnamon (ground)
+- 1 teaspoon ground cinnamon

 - 1 teaspoon nutmeg (freshly grated)

-- 6 ounces (175 grams) butter
+- 6 ounces/175 grams butter

-- 6 ounces (175 grams) fine sugar
+- 6 ounces/175 grams fine sugar

-- 3 large eggs (fresh, free-range and beaten)
+- 3 large eggs (fresh and free-range, beaten)

 - 2 tablespoons apricot jam

-- Heat the oven to 350 F.
+Heat the oven to 350 F.

-- Line a 7-inch cake tin with parchment or greaseproof paper.
+Line a 7-inch cake tin with parchment or greaseproof paper.

 In a large, roomy baking bowl, mix the mixed dried fruits and candied peel with the flour, salt, and spices.

-Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition - do not try to rush this process as the batter could curdle.
-If it does, add a tbsp of the flour and mix again, this should bring the mixture back together.
+Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition — don't try to rush this process as the batter could curdle.
+If it does, add a tablespoon of the flour and mix again, this should bring the mixture back together.

 Carefully fold in half the flour and half the fruit into the egg and butter mixture, once incorporated repeat with the remaining flour and fruit.

-- Put half of the cake mixture into the tin, smooth and cover with the round of almond paste.
+Put half of the cake mixture into the tin, smooth and cover with the round of almond paste.

-- Lower the heat to 300 F and bake for 1 1/2 hours more or (depending on your oven) until the cake is golden brown.
+Lower the heat to 300 F and bake for 1 1/2 hours more or (depending on your oven), until the cake is golden brown.
 To check if the cake is cooked, insert a skewer into the cake, it should come out clean and dry.
 If it is, remove from the oven and leave to cool in the tin.
-If not, cook a little longer.
+If not, cook it a little longer.

-- Roll another third of almond paste, again to the size of the tin.
+Roll another third of almond paste, again to the size of the tin.
 Make the remaining almond paste equally into 11 tiny balls.

-- Once the cake is completely cold, remove from the tin and brush the top of the cake with apricot jam and cover with the disc of almond paste.
+Once the cake is completely cold, remove from the tin and brush the top of the cake with apricot jam and cover with the disc of almond paste.

-- Decorate the cake as you wish with tiny Easter eggs or any other Easter theme.
+Decorate the cake as you wish with tiny Easter eggs or any other Easter theme.